 John 8:31-32, KJV Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.

-•• Take Jesus’ advice and “continue in [His] word”.
+- •• Take Jesus’ advice and “continue in [His] word”.
 Read the word of God, pray over it, ponder it deeply, and obey it.
 You'll be blessed by doing so, and your life will be changed for the good.
 To borrow the title of the old black-and-white movie, "It's a Wonderful Life" can be your ongoing personal experience.

 Psalm 119:105, KJV Thy word is a lamp unto my feet, and a light unto my path.